In Search Of Yummy-ness

 Caribbean Sorrel Drink

-This tangy spice-infused drink is traditional holiday drink in several parts of the Caribbean.
-Be sure to adjust the sweetness and intensity of the drink to suit your preferences.
+Sorrel drink is a tangy beverage infused with warm spices often served at Christmastime and New Year's in several parts of the Caribbean.
+Feel free to adjust the sweetness and dilution of the drink to suit your preferences.

 Ingredients